 When the snow stopped, he loaded his plow into the back of the truck, drove north toward the university and thanked God for four-wheel drive when he turned onto the apocalyptic side streets.
 City hall was being bombarded with complaints, because it contracted snow removal out to private companies, and the private companies answered to no one.
 They were too busy, they claimed.
 There was the Costco parking lot to be cleared, the Best Buy.
 Cal bounced over Himalayas of ice and packed drifts.
 Past buried cars.
 It was like with construction these days—too much work, too few companies.
 There were always bigger, more lucrative jobs.
 Workmen tore holes in people’s walls, went away, and never returned.

 What was the good of all this money?
 If it made no one responsible to anyone else?
 If it made life not easier, but in some cases impossible?
 He thought this as he pulled up to the non-existent sidewalk of Rain’s wife’s house; buried, like everything, in snow.
 There she stood, up to her kneecaps in it, stabbing wildly at the second step with the ice chipper.
 It made an awful, echoing clang every time it hit concrete.
 When it didn’t hit concrete, when it just bounced uselessly off the unyielding ice, it made an unsatisfying thuck.
-The sound of her helplessness dully resonating.
-Another insult.

 The furnace man had not come.
 Cal was incredulous.